InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ![bg right 60%](../assets/working-group-overlap.png)

-You don't formally need an ISPO for this content to be useful
+You don't formally need an ISPO team for this content to be useful

+You might be concerned with InnerSource in any of these other teams.
 <!-- Slide 4: Key Message:

-Introduce OSPO vs. ISPO.
-You don't formally need an ISPO for this content to be useful.
+People trying to improve InnerSource across an entire enterprise or company sit in different types of team.

+They might be in a team called the OSPO, or open source programming office, or part of a centralized engineering team, or platforms team.

+They also could be single person working under a head engineering or as part of an engineering community of practice.

+It is variable... and for our purposes though, it is just someone with InnerSource responsibilities (however you define that) at company scale.

 -->